-The hilltop medieval walled city of San Gimignano with its many stone towers is one of the most popular destinations in Tuscany, and for good reason.
+The hilltop medieval walled city of San Gimignano with its many stone towers is one of the most, popular destinations in Tuscany, and for good reason.
 There are the Michelin-rated restaurants, award-winning Gelateria Dondoli, and 360-views from the towers, all built before the renaissance.
-The surrounding countryside is home to Tuscany’s- and one of Italy’s- most renowned white wines, Vernaccia di San Gimignano DOCG.
+The surrounding countryside is home one of Italy’s most renowned white wines, Vernaccia di San Gimignano DOCG, frequently referred to as “Tuscany’s White Queen.”

 Tasting Vernaccia di San Gimignano DOCG wines at Regina Ribelle 2026